 |Health Diagnosing and Treating Practitioners||13.3%||$73,960|

-Amount of Education Required for Energy & Bio-Based Therapies Major Jobs
+Amount of Education Required for Careers Related to Energy & Bio-Based Therapies

-Some careers associated with biologically based therapies may require an advanced degree, while others may not even require a bachelor’s in the field.
-Whatever the case may be, pursuing more education usually means that more career options will open up to you.
+Some degrees associated with biologically based therapies may require an advanced degree, while others may not even require a bachelor’s in the field.
+In general, the more advanced your degree the more career options will open up to you.
 However, there is significant time and money that needs to be invested into your education so weigh the pros and cons.

 |Some College Courses||10.3%|